lbaw-admin/lbaw-develop/README.md

 1. Docker-compose will read the __docker-compose.yml__ file to know what containers it needs to start up.
 2. For each container, it will see what _image_ this container is based on, and fetch it (from Docker Hub).
 In the case of an image not being provided, e.g. the _php container_, a Dockerfile is used.
-This file is like a shell script with commnands to create the corresponding image.
+This file is like a shell script with commands to create the corresponding image.
 3. Once docker-compose has the _image_ of each service, it will spin up the respective containers.
 4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name (e.g if from the _php container_ you `ping postgres` you'll hit the database server host).
 5. When the _php container_ is launched, the __docker_run-dev.sh__ script is run within the container (check the __Dockerfile-dev__ for more details).